 On the surface, Sasami-san@Ganbaranai is a strange concoction of battle spectacles, religion, and eccentric and risqué behavior brewed out of a Haruhi-inspired cauldron.
-The premise is a riff off of a Haruhi-inspired archetype, a girl who subconsciously alters the world using god powers stored within her person.
+The premise is a riff off of a Haruhi-inspired archetype, a girl who subconsciously alters the world using god powers she can’t consciously control.
 Inspiration is not imitation, however.
-While I’m not going to deny the influence The Melancholy of Haruhi Suzumiya has had on Sasami-san’s narrative, I’m confident in expressing this: Sasami-san’s is more ambitious than Haruhi’s, if not quite as well-written.
+While I’m not going to deny the influence The Melancholy of Haruhi Suzumiya has had on Sasami-san’s narrative, I’m confident in expressing this: Sasami-san’s is more ambitious than Haruhi’s, if not quite as smoothly well-written.
 It’s willing to talk about controversial issues in contemporary Japanese society that the Haruhi series is not really equipped to discussing.
 The show combines its fight scenes with its universe’s mythos, not unlike Monogatari, to craft a social commentary on Japanese religion and spirituality, as well as culture and lifestyles, in the New Age.

-Their “god powered wills” left unrestrained, even an momentary inadvertent longing can have the potential to bend reality to their own subconscious egoes.
+Even a brief wandering of the mind, even an momentary impulsive longing can have the potential to bend reality to their own subconscious egoes.
 Many of the overt conflicts of the series is based around Sasami accidently triggering a reality-bending alteration of the world.

 1. Tsurugi (center of the above screenshot) is an alias for the goddesss Amaterasu.
 Kagami and Tama are aspects of Amaterasu that have been split from the original body.
 As the, albeit now severely underpowered, Amaterasu, Tsurugi is representative of the old Japanese religion of Shinto.